Ethosa/akane/README.md

           # You also can write "/" instead of equals("/")
           # type of `request` is a Request.
           await request.answer("Hello, world!")  # utf-8 encoded message.

+        equals("/getme", HttpGet):
+          await request.answer("You can see it only on GET method! :)")

       server.start()
     main()